AequilibraE/aequilibrae/docs/source/getting_started.rst

 Hardware requirements
 ---------------------

-AequilibraE's requirements depend heavily of the size of the model you are using for computation.
+AequilibraE's requirements depend heavily on the size of the model you are using for computation.
 The most important things to keep an eye on are: